MyRaspberry/Arduino_IDE_PICOW_ESP32/README.md

 sample screens:

-each board has its own web-page
+each board has its own web-page ( inc. operation )
 ![web-page](https://engineering-news.org/kllfusion01/downloads/PICOW_INA219_home.png)

 in local or remote Node-red have a project database (multi SITE feature )